 - info@stasnys.de

-Blumen, translates to ‘Flowers’, in the Frankfurter Nordend, isn’t your typical restaurant.
+Blumen (translates to ‘Flowers’) in Frankfurt’s Nordend isn’t your typical restaurant.
 It’s like visiting friends for a meal in a very private atmosphere.

-Blumen has only 18 seats available and no à la carte menu, but a twice a month changing tasting menu.
+Blumen has only 18 seats available and no à la carte menu, but rather a tasting menu that changes twice a month.

-The cuisine is French inspired and the bar a gem in the house, with homemade alcoholic and non-alcoholic mixers.
-The menu reads like a love letter to the region and local, often organic ingredients, prepared with full creativity.
+The cuisine is French-inspired, and the bar is a local gem with homemade alcoholic and non-alcoholic mixers.
+The menu reads like a love letter to the region, using local, often organic ingredients prepared with immense creativity.

-A four, five and six-course meal is available.
-The restaurant caters to vegetarians and vegans, but only with advanced notice.
+Four-, five-, and six-course meals are available.
+The restaurant caters to vegetarians and vegans, but only with advance notice.

 -